 As part of a ten-ship convoy, it sailed again on October 4 and stopped at Cabcaban.
 The next day, it was at San Fernando La Union, where the ships were joined by four more ships and five escorts.
 The ships stayed close to the shoreline to prevent submarine attacks which failed since, on October 6, two of the ships were sunk.

 The ships were informed, on October 9, that American carriers were seen near Formosa and sailed for Hong Kong when it was informed American planes were in the area.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
-The Hokusen Maru arrived at Hong Kong on October 11.
+The Hokusen Maru arrived in Hong Kong on October 11.
 While it was in port, American planes bombed the harbor on October 16.
 On October 21, the ship sailed for Takao, Formosa, arriving on October 24.
 The same day it arrived at Takao, the ship the POWs had been scheduled to sail on, the Arisan Maru was sunk by an American submarine in the Bashi Channel of the South China Sea.
 Only nine of the nearly 1775 POWs on the ship survived the sinking.

 The POWs were disembarked on November 8 from the ship and bathed.
 They remained on Formosa where they were held at Inrin Temporary camp which was opened for them.
 Since they were such bad shape, the POWs were not required to do any hard labor.
 The healthier POWs were worked at a sugar mill.